ConorWilliams/rsinc/README.md

 The optional arguments available are:

-*  -h, --help      Show help message and exit.
+*  -h, --help, show help message and exit.
-*  -d, --dry       Do a dry run, no changes are made at all.
+*  -d, --dry, do a dry run, no changes are made at all.
-*  -c, --clean     Remove any empty directories in local and remote.
+*  -c, --clean, remove any empty directories in local and remote.
-*  -D, --default   Sync default folders, specified in `~/.rsinc/config.json`.
+*  -D, --default, sync default folders, specified in `~/.rsinc/config.json`.
-*  -r, --recovery  Force recovery mode.
+*  -r, --recovery, force recovery mode.
-*  -a, --auto      Automatically applies changes without requesting permission.
+*  -a, --auto, automatically applies changes without requesting permission.
-*  -p, --purge     Deletes the `~/.rsinc/master.json` file resulting in a total reset of tracking.
+*  -p, --purge, deletes the `~/.rsinc/master.json` file resulting in a total reset of tracking.

-about logs

 ## Details

+### Two-Way Syncing

+### Recovery Mode

+### Selective Syncing

+### Logging

+As well as printing to the terminal everything rsinc does, detailed logs are kept at `~/.rsinc/logs/` of all the actions rsinc performs.